 Since replacing Niko Kovac in November with Bayern fourth in the table - four points behind leaders Borussia Mönchengladbach after the Matchday 10 defeat at Eintracht Frankfurt that cost Kovac his job - Flick has rewritten the Bundesliga's history books.

-bundesliga.com looked into the stats, and it's easy to understand the revolution in fortunes: 14 wins from 17 Bundesliga games, a Bundesliga-record win ratio of 82 per cent.
-His points-per-game ratio of 2.5 tucks him in just behind Pep's 2.6 of 2013/14 and Heynckes' phenomenal 2.7 of the unprecedented treble-winning campaign that preceded it.
+bundesliga.com looked into the stats, and it's easy to understand the revolution in fortunes: 25 wins from 28 games in all competitions, the best ratio of any Bayern coach in history.
+His points-per-game ratio of 2.71 surpasses Pep's 2.6 of 2013/14 and is just ahead of Heynckes' phenomenal 2.7 of the unprecedented treble-winning campaign that preceded it.

 But those numbers alone are not enough to explain why Bayern - having initially installed Flick on an interim basis until the end of the 2019/20 season - have now pinned him down on a full-time basis until 2023.